Personal training is a rewarding profession; it helps you make a good income and allows you to transform lives.

-It’s also an opportunity to explore the full spectrum of lifestyle options that will become the best possible fit for your client’s goals.
+It’s also an opportunity to explore the full spectrum of lifestyle options that best fit your client’s goals.

-With regards to nutrition, you’ll obviously want to encourage the elimination or at least very strict limit of junk food, especially in weight loss hopefuls who probably have disordered habits leaning towards food addiction.
+Regarding nutrition, you’ll want to encourage the elimination or a very strict limit of junk food, especially in weight loss hopefuls who probably have disordered habits leaning towards food addiction.

-But getting rid of junk food is not enough, you need to effectively replace it.
-This is where the dry-run principle comes into play with regards to food.
+But getting rid of junk food is not enough; you must replace it effectively.
+This is where the dry-run principle comes into play food.

-That’s because just eliminating junk food doesn’t eliminate the desire for it, especially if there are cravings and addictions involved.
+That’s because eliminating junk food doesn’t eliminate the desire for it, especially if cravings and addictions are involved.

-Rather explore various options with your client so you can effectively navigate good food alternatives that will provide palatably nutritious substitutes.
+Rather explore options with your client to navigate good food alternatives that provide palatably nutritious substitutes effectively.

-For example, you can substitute the use of sugar in recipes and as a sweetener with artificial or alternative sweeteners such as aspartame, sucralose, erythritol, and stevia.
+For example, you can substitute sugar in recipes and as a sweetener with artificial or alternative sweeteners such as aspartame, sucralose, erythritol, and stevia.

-Encourage your clients to try out different recipes and see what works for them.
+Encourage your clients to try different recipes and see what works for them.

-With all this, keep in mind potential food sensitivities and allergies such as FODMAP sensitivity and gluten or celiac sensitivity.
+With all this, consider potential food sensitivities and allergies such as FODMAP and gluten or celiac sensitivity.

 Step 5: Establishing the Endgame